chrilliams/pathways/src/markdown-pages/cloudengineer.md

 You will need the following skills for this role, although the level of expertise for each will vary, depending on the role level.

+**Coding.** You understand how the internet works and are aware of which tools and software are available to be utilised and are currently in practice.

 **IT infrastructure.** You can support, design and implement infrastructure technologies and solutions such as: computing, storage, networking, physical infrastructure, software, commercial off-the-shelf (COTS) and open source packages and solutions, and virtual and cloud computing, including IaaS, PaaS and SaaS.

-Information security.
-You can maintain the security, confidentiality and integrity of information systems through compliance with relevant legislation and regulations.
+**Information security.** You can maintain the security, confidentiality and integrity of information systems through compliance with relevant legislation and regulations.
 You can design, implement and operate controls and management strategies to allow this.

 **Modern standards approach.** You can apply a modern standards approach throughout automation and testing.

-Ownership and initiative.
-You take ownership of problems and proactively resolve technical problems, ensuring that technical solutions continue to meet business requirements.
+**Ownership and initiative.** You take ownership of problems and proactively resolve technical problems, ensuring that technical solutions continue to meet business requirements.
 You take full accountability for actions taken and decisions made.

 **Problem solving.** You can identify and understand problems, analysing and helping to identify the appropriate solution.
 You can classify and prioritise problems, document their causes and implement remedies.

+**Service focus.** You can take inputs and establish coherent frameworks that work.

 **Systems design.** You create the specification and design of systems to meet defined business needs.
 You can work with business and technology stakeholders to translate business problems into technical designs.
 You can visualise the ideal user service, come up with design ideas and possible design approaches.
 You know how to explore different approaches to solving problems.

 **Systems integration.** You can integrate and test components, systems and their interfaces to create operational services.

 **Technical understanding.** You have the specific knowledge that enables you to deliver the responsibilities and tasks of the role.
 This relates to the application of the required breadth and depth of technical knowledge.

+**Testing.** You can correctly test scripts under supervision.
+You understand the role of testing and how it works.

 **Troubleshooting and problem resolution.** You can think laterally in order to dissect a problem into its component parts to identify and diagnose root causes, allowing problem resolution.
 You can troubleshoot and identify problems across different technology capabilities including: computing, storage, networking, physical infrastructure, software, COTS and open source packages and solutions, and virtual and cloud computing, including IaaS, PaaS, SaaS.